tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Type: bdqffdq:ResponseResult
 - Preferred Label: NOT_COMPLETE
 - Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for use.
 - Comments: These can be used to exclude data for Quality Assurance.
-These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.
+These can be asserted, for example, by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset have a bdqffdq:ResponseResult of bdqffdq:COMPLIANT.
 - View in: [term-list](../list/bdqffdq/index.md#NOT_COMPLETE)

 ********************